 - Lack of spiritual connection and care: Only 44% of trans UUs feel spiritually connected and nourished at their congregation—and only 15% feel strongly spiritually connected.
 Only about half of trans UUs who have a UU minister feel comfortable seeking pastoral care from them.
 A majority of trans UUs who attend a congregation feel responsible for education on trans identity or concerns.

 - Lack of inclusion: 72% of trans UUs do not feel as though their congregation is completely inclusive of them as trans people.
-The highest levels of lack of full inclusion are experienced by people of color (85%), young adults (84%) and non-binary people (82%).
+Higher levels are experienced by those who are most financially insecure (89%), people of color (85%), young adults (84%), and non-binary people (82%).

 - Marginalization: 42% of trans UUs regularly experience trans-related marginalization in UU spaces.
-Higher levels of trans-related marginalization are experienced by people of color (54%), non-binary people (53%), and disabled folks (48%).
+Higher levels of trans-related marginalization are experienced by those who are most financially insecure (74%), people of color (54%), non-binary people (53%), and disabled folks (48%).

 - Reasons for leaving: Other than moving away, trans UUs have left UU congregations most often due to trans-related marginalization; other identity-related oppression such as racism, classism, ableism, and ageism; hypocrisy; unfulfilling worship/spiritual experiences; and abuse or bullying.